hoangdinhphi92/simple_gallery/README.md

 # simple_gallery

-An easy way to display images as a gallery in full-screen with Hero animation, including pinch, zoom, drag & double tap to zoom.
+An easy way to display widgets as a gallery in full-screen with Hero animation, including pinch, zoom, drag & double tap to zoom.

-It also can show any widgets instead of an image type, such as Container, Text or a SVG,...
+It also can show any widgets instead of an image type, such as Container, Text, a SVG or Video,...

 <p align="center">